AC/DC original drummer Colin Burgess dies at 77, band says

 A native of Australia, Burgess joined Malcolm Young, Angus Young, Dave Evans and Larry Van Kriedt in 1973 before leaving the band in 1974.

-Years later, Burgess would rejoin the band for a few weeks and was at The Music Factory in Lonon in 1980 on the night singer Bon Scott died.
+Years later, Burgess would rejoin the band for a few weeks and was at The Music Factory in London in 1980 on the night singer Bon Scott died.

 In 1998, Burgess and other members of the band The Masters Apprentices, who he played with from 1968-1972, were inducted into Australia’s ARIA Hall of Fame.